Last Updated on 07/10/2025

 G. Speed Index: Measures how quickly elements on a website become visibly populated.

-While these metrics may undergo name changes periodically, paying attention to them can significantly impact your ranking.
+While these metrics may undergo periodic name changes, paying attention to them can have a significant impact on your ranking.
 Utilizing tools like Google PageSpeed Insights can greatly enhance your overall site speed.

 Improving your site’s load speed is essential for optimizing its performance.
-Now that you comprehend the metrics influencing page speed, understanding how to enhance your site’s load speed is crucial, particularly for valuable pages.
+Now that you understand the metrics that influence page speed, it is crucial to know how to enhance your site’s load speed, particularly for high-value pages.

 Here are several effective ways to boost page speed loading time and enhance your Core Web Vitals score: